 - Any individual who has failed the naloxone challenge test or who has a positive urine screen for opioids.

-- Any individual with a history of sensitivity to Naltrexone hydrochloride or any other components of this product.
+- Any individual with a history of sensitivity to Naltrexone or any other components of this product.
 It is not known if there is any cross-sensitivity with naloxone or the phenanthrene containing opioids.

-|Patients should be warned of the risk of hepatic injury and advised to seek medical attention if they experience symptoms of acute hepatitis.|
+|Patients should be warned of the risk of hepatic injury and advised to stop the use of Naltrexone and seek medical attention if they experience symptoms of acute hepatitis.|

 Ultra Rapid Opioid Withdrawal

-Safe use of Naltrexone hydrochloride in ultra rapid opiate detoxification programs has not been established (see ADVERSE REACTIONS).
+Safe use of Naltrexone in ultra rapid opiate detoxification programs has not been established (see ADVERSE REACTIONS).